mbellehumeur/OHIF-FHIR/README.md

  Once the subscription is successful, the other elements of the panel are enabled.
  The 'Get context' button queries the hub for the current context.
 A typical use case is to query the hub after start-up and redirect the viewer to the current study automatically.

  The 'Publish' button is enabled after you select an event to send fom the drop down list.
 The events from the lists are defined in the files in the testData directory.
-The publish button will send to the hub and the hub response will be displayed in the text area below.
+The publish button will send to the hub and the response will be displayed in the text area below.

 ### How to use the extension in your FHIRcast integration